elgatosf/schemas/README.md

 #### Layout

-Schema for JSON files that define the layout on Stream Deck +.
+JSON file that defines the layout of an action on Stream Deck +.

 ```
 @elgato/schemas/streamdeck/plugins/layout.json